PiyushBhavsar22/DVC/README.md

 # DVC Repository Setup and Usage

 ## **Introduction**
 Data Version Control (DVC) is a powerful tool for managing and versioning data, models, and machine learning pipelines.
-This guide provides the basic steps to set up and use DVC in your project.

 ---